ua-parser/uap-python/doc/installation.rst

    $ pip install 'ua-parser[yaml]'
    $ pip install 'ua-parser[regex,yaml]'

-``yaml`` simply enables the ability to :func:`load yaml rulesets
+``yaml`` enables the ability to :func:`load rulesets from yaml
 <ua_parser.loaders.load_yaml>`.

-The other two dependencies enable more efficient resolvers.
-By default, ``ua-parser`` will select the fastest resolver it finds out of the available set.
-For more, see :ref:`builtin resolvers`.
+The other two features enable more efficient resolvers.
+By default, ``ua-parser`` will select the fastest resolver it finds out of the available set (regex > re2 > python).